rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 ```

 :::caution
-No more daylight savings, possible to set RTC to local? testing, might not want to do this.
+No more daylight savings, possible to set RTC to local?
+Testing, might not want to do this.

 ```bash title=">_ Terminal"
 sudo timedatectl set-local-rtc 1